Dynatrace/dynatrace-operator/ARCHITECTURE.md

 ### Bootstrapper (Init Container)

 The bootstrapper (`cmd/bootstrapper/`) runs as an init container injected into user pods via the webhook.
-It:

-- Downloads OneAgent code modules from Dynatrace or CSI volumes
-- Configures the OneAgent for the specific application
-- Sets up metadata enrichment
-- Prepares the filesystem for application monitoring

-It can operate in two modes:
+It can operate in three modes:

 1. CSI-backed: Uses pre-downloaded code modules from the CSI driver
 2. Direct download: Fetches code modules directly from Dynatrace API
+3. Metadata enrichment only: Only enriches the pod with metadata

+After downloading the code modules, it configures the OneAgent for the specific application and sets up metadata enrichment.

 Relevant links: